a1astair/DataMining/README.md

 </br>

 ## To Do
+- Build baseline prediction and calculate its accuracy for different lengths of history set
 - Redefine our closeness to relegations stat to include the theoretical remaining points a team could achieve so we can measure the closeness to relegation more accurately.
 	- thinking is that, if you only have a few more chances to make up enough points to leave the relegation set, then you are closer to relegation.
 - Define what measures to use when checking if a team is playing 'better'; is it simply number of goals scored?